 You can use this utility to test defined event log collections, and it outputs events as they are collected for investigation.
 Splunk Enterprise has a Windows event log input processor built into the engine.

 splunk-winhostmon runs when you configure a Windows host monitoring input in Splunk.
 This input gets detailed information about Windows hosts.

 splunk-winprintmon runs when you configure a Windows print monitoring input in Splunk.
 This input gets detailed information about Windows printers and print jobs on the local system.

 When you configure a performance monitoring, event log or other input against a remote computer, this program runs.
 Depending on how you configure the input, it either attempts to attach to and read Windows event logs as they come over the wire, or executes a Windows Query Language (WQL) query against the Windows Management Instrumentation (WMI) provider on the specified remote machine.

 System requirements for use of Splunk Enterprise on-premises

-Information on Windows third-party binaries distributed with Splunk Enterprise
+Information on Windows third-party binaries that come with Splunk Enterprise